Updated: Jun 13

 It was a tiny sleight of hand, those sweeping generalizations always are.
 After all, Freud, who dominated psychology in the twentieth century, also published his profoundly influential "Three Essays on Sexuality" in 1905.
 But no one noticed, I was moving too fast.
 When you're on thin ice, move fast.

 Besides, it wasn't that far-fetched that the twenty-first century saw the big questions to be about the mind, partly because it was also big business.
 Drug companies had successfully turned all sorts of social, economic, political, cultural problems into mental issues to be treated with drugs.
 Prozac for sad women; Viagra for scared men and Ritalin for mischevious boys.
 Depression was foretold by the WHO to be the number one epidemic of the century.
-(That was long before arrived to Covid-19 upset the coconut cart.)
+(That was long before Covie-10 crashed the party.)

 Anyway, back to the century of the mind, which, I claimed, placed the drug pushers - oops! sorry, I meant the psychiatrists - in the vanguard.
 Actually, it was all of of the neuroscientists, encouraged by huge advances in the measurement of brain activity and even the development of artificial intelligence.
 Even philosophers joined the act, talking about the easy problem (why are we conscious?) and the hard one (what does that even mean?).
 Perhaps the most famous was the professor of neurology and psychiatry at Columbia University Medical Center, Oliver Sacks, who has written more, and more profoundly, on the subject of my interest, music, than anyone else, perhaps because it once, quite literally, saved his life.